 - 1. Open the Scali manage GUI using the command scalimanage-gui - 2.
 Login with password: sgisgi - A Scali Manager screen appears. - 3.
-Right click on the "Ip Networks" icon and select "Create New Subnet". - 4.
+Right click on the "IP Networks" icon and select "Create New Subnet". - 4.
 Enter the new subnet information and click the "Create New Subnet" box (lower right), then click "OK" to confirm the change. - 5.
-Open the "Server Tree" by right clicking on the Scalimanage headnode and then select "Configure..." - 6.
-Click on the "General" tab in the "Hostname" box and change the content to reflect your network setup. - 7.
-Click on the "Network Interfaces" tab, then make the following changes: - Click the Interface Hostname boxes for eth0 and eth1 and change the hostname - Click the "IP Address" box for device eth0 and change the Ip address
+Open the "Independent Servers" tree by clicking on the left arrow.
+Right click on Scalimanage headnode, then mouse over "Configure..." and select "System Settings". - 6.
+Right click on "Hostname" and change the content to reflect your network setup. - 7.
+Under "Independent Servers", Right click on the Scalimanage headnode, then mouse over "Configure..." and select "Network". - 8.
+Click on the "Network Interfaces" tab, then make the following changes: - Click the "Interface Hostname" boxes for eth0, eth1, etc. and change the hostnames

-- Click the "Subnet" box and select (arrow) the new subnet - Click in the "Default Gateway" box and change it to your network address - 8.
-Click on the "Network Services" tab and in the DNS portion of the window: - Click on the Search List domain you want to remove, then click "Remove" - Click on "Add" to add a new DNS domain address - Click on the DNS servers you want to remove, then click "Remove" - Click "Add" to add a new Server IP address, then click "Save" - Click "OK" to confirm - Click "OK" when prompted to Update configuration files now - Wait for the node configuration task to complete
+- Click the "IP Address" box for device eth0 and change the IP address - Click the "Subnet" box for each network and select (arrow) the new subnet - 9.
+Click in the "Default Gateway" tab.
+Click on the "Gateway IP Address" and change it to your network address - 10.
+Click on the "NAT Settings" tab and configure any NAT settings (if applicable).
+See the Add and Remove buttons (lower right) in the window. - 11.
+Click on the "DNS Settings" tab to enable, disable and configure DNS. - Right click on the DNS entry to make selected appropriate changes - 12.
+When all changes have been made: - Click on the "Network Interfaces" tab - Click "Save" (lower right) - Click "OK" to confirm - Click "Apply Changes" when prompted to "Update configuration files now" - Wait for the node configuration task to complete